 So.
 What is your practice?
 What qualities and potentials do you nurture in the particulars of your commitments?

-Starting in January, the Consciousness Explorers Club dedicates each month to a particular path of practice: concentration. mindfulness, inquiry surrender, art, emotional health, the body, nature, story, action, devotion, and finally – in December – Rock n Roll, our path of celebratory freedom and jackassery, where we explode the whole year, and start over again with some new configuration (parenting? sex? medicine? nonduality? politics?).
+Starting in January, the Consciousness Explorers Club dedicates each month to a particular path of practice, such as concentration, love, creativity, insight, healing, nature… until finally – in December – some celebration of freedom and jackassery where we explode the whole year, and then start all over again with some new configuration (parenting? sex? medicine? nonduality? politics?).

 - almost any domain or activity in life can be approached as an intentional practice